kyma-project/community/concepts/eventing-code-guidelines.md

 ```
 </details>

-### Logging Guidelines
+### Logging guidelines

-Here are some general rules to standardize logs across eventing components:
+Standardize logs across Eventing components according to the following general and code-specific rules.

+#### General rules

-- Log message should be as short and meaningful as possible.
+- Each log message should be as short and meaningful as possible.
-- Logs should be aligned with the unified way of logging inside kyma ([reference](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/README.md)).
+- Logs should be aligned with the unified way of logging inside Kyma (see [Consistent Logging](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/README.md)).
 - Each log message should have enough context to convey what happened.
-- Each log message should have the proper log level ([reference](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/unified-approach-to-logging-levels.md)).
+- Each log message should have the proper log level (see [Unified approach to logging levels](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/unified-approach-to-logging-levels.md)).

-Code-specific rules:
+#### Code-specific rules:

-- Consider using `uber-go/zap` logging library.
-Label the logger by naming it with the component name and add the context whenever it is possible ([reference](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/improvement-of-log-messages-usability.md#log-structure)):
+- Consider using the `uber-go/zap` logging library.
+Label the logger by naming it with the component name and add the context whenever it is possible (see [Log structure](https://github.com/kyma-project/community/blob/main/concepts/observability-consistent-logging/improvement-of-log-messages-usability.md#log-structure)):
   <details>
         <summary>Example</summary>